jsohlendorff/continuous_time_LTMLE/article.typ

     Here $N_bold(X)$ denotes the canonical point process space with mark space $bold(X)$ (@last1995marked).
     In this case, $bold(X) = cal(A) times cal(L) times {a, ell, d, y, c}$, where
     $cal(A) = {0, 1}$ and $cal(L) subset.eq RR^d$.

-    //(there is a one-to-one correspondence
-    //between this space and the space in which $O$ lies).
-    //(so we first find the canonical compensator for the smaller filtration $cal(F)^alpha_t$
-    //and then conclude that it must also be the canonical compensator for the larger filtration $cal(F)^beta_t$).
-    // Øjensynligt er denne kompensator integrabel og adapted til den større filtration.
-Tillige er den forudsigelig.
-    // Den relevante MG condition er også opfyldt da kompensator er indistinguishable, og derfor er tilde M_t = M_t n.s. og dermed conditional expectations ens.

     Similarly, we find a compensator of the process $N^c (t)$ with respect to the filtration $cal(F)^beta_t$ given by
     $
         Lambda^c (dif (t, m, a, l)) &=  delta_((c, Ø, Ø)) (dif (m, a, l)) V'' ((A(0),L(0)), N^beta, dif t)